viiri/gatekeeper/docs/user-guide.md

-`--enable-default-deny` - option blocks all requests without valid token on all basic HTTP methods, (DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT, TRACE). **WARNING:** There are no additional requirements on the token, it isn't checked for some claims or roles, groups etc..., so if you would like to block all requests, even with valid token you should use direct resource specification e.g. as example in whitelisting section.
+`--enable-default-deny` - option blocks all requests without valid token on all basic HTTP methods, (DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT, TRACE). **WARNING:** There are no additional requirements on the token, it isn't checked for some claims or roles, groups etc...

+`--enable-default-deny-strict` (recommended) - option blocks all requests (including valid token) unless specific path with requirements specified in resources

 ## OpenID Provider Communication